vsppedro/VSPPedro/README.md

 - ⚙️ I use daily: `.ruby`, `.js`, `.html`, `.css`
 - 🌱 Learning all about **Ruby On Rails, Stimulus, React, TDD/BDD, Design Patterns and AWS**
 - 🎙 Currently hosting [Hobby On Rails](http://www.hobbyonrails.com.br/) and [Mestre Sem Player](http://mestresemplayer.com.br/).
-- ⚡️ Fun fact: I'm a huge fan of The Kingkiller Chronicle and a Chess lover.
+- ⚡️ Fun fact: I'm a huge fan of The Kingkiller Chronicle.